 The FMC Today

 Over the past five decades, international ocean transportation has changed dramatically.
 The FMC, an independent expert agency charged with regulating liner shipping in U.S. trades, has adapted to and evolved with those changes.
-From its inception, the FMC has worked to further its mission to foster a fair, efficient, and reliable international ocean transportation system for the benefit of U.S. exporters, importers, and the U.S. consumer.
+From its inception, the FMC has worked to further its mission to ensure a competitive and reliable international ocean transportation supply system that supports the U.S. economy and protects the public from unfair and deceptive practices.
 While the specifics of U.S. maritime policy and legislation have changed markedly during the last few decades, the FMC’s goal of protecting American exporters and consumers remains the cornerstone of today’s regulatory efforts.